 Complementary and alternative medicine has never been more popular.
 Nearly 40 percent of adults report using complementary and alternative medicine, also called CAM for short.
-Doctors are embracing CAM therapies, too, often combining them with mainstream medical therapies — spawning the new term "integrative medicine."
-But what is CAM?
-This guide explains the ABCs of CAM.
+Doctors are embracing CAM therapies, too, often combining them with mainstream medical therapies — spawning the term "integrative medicine."

 - Whole medical systems